 If you’re a software engineer, coding engineer, software developer, engineering manager, or tech lead preparing for tech interviews, check out our technical interview checklist, interview questions page, and salary negotiation e-book to get interview-ready!

-Having trained over 9,000 software engineers, we know what it takes to crack the most challenging tech interviews.
-Since 2014, Interview Kickstart alums have landed lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
+Having trained over 13,500 tech professionals, we know what it takes to crack the most challenging interviews.
+Since 2014, Interview Kickstart alums have landed lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 53% in 2021.
 The highest-ever offer received by an IK alum is a whopping $1.267 million!

 At IK, you get the unique opportunity to learn from expert instructors, who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.
 Our reviews will tell you how we’ve shaped the careers of thousands of professionals aspiring to take their careers to new heights.